deepikavatsa/PEPN-GRN/README.md

 **Inside PEPN-GRN repo:**

-'_sourcefiles_' folder contains all the code files required for _**PEPN-GRN_v1 and PEPN-GRN_v2 implementation**_.
+'_source_v1_' folder contains all the code files required for _**PEPN-GRN_v1 implementation**_.

+'_source_v2_' folder contains all the code files required for _**PEPN-GRN_v2 implementation**_.

+'_source_v3_' folder contains all the code files required for _**PEPN-GRN_v3 implementation**_.

-'_multi-bin-disc-dream4-data-repository_' folder contains EFD, EWD and Kmeans discretized data sets of five 10-gene and five 100-gene DREAM4 time series data sets.
-It also contains the positive and negative edges in the groundtruth of five 10-gene and five 100-gene networks.
+'_multi-bin-disc-dream4-data-repository_' folder contains EFD, EWD and Kmeans 3-bin discretized data sets of five 10-gene and five 100-gene DREAM4 time series data sets.
+It also contains the groundtruth of five 10-gene and five 100-gene networks.

-'_run_pepn-grn.sh_' is the shell script to run the PEPN-GRN_v1 and PEPN-GRN_v2 code for discretized 10-gene and 100-gene DREAM4 data sets.
+'_run_pepn-grn.sh_' is the shell script to run the implementation of three variants of PEPN-GRN method for discretized 10-gene and 100-gene DREAM4 data sets.
 To run PEPN-GRN code on other time series data sets, '_run_pepn-grn.sh_' needs to be customized accordingly.

-_**FOR PEPN-GRN_v3 implementation:**_
-For PEPN-GRN_v3 implementation, first run PEPN-GRN_v1 to obtain edge probabilities.
-The edge probabilities generated are used as edge features in the logistic regression part of PEPN-GRN_v3.

-'_log-regression_' folder contains another '_sourcefiles_' folder containing code files for logistic regression implementation of PEPN-GRN_v3 method.
-Edge probabilities from PEPN-GRN_v1 are stored in the '_input-files_' folder under '_log-regression_' folder.

-'_run_log-regression.sh_' is the shell script to run the logistic regression part of the PEPN-GRN_v3 on discretized 10-gene and 100-gene DREAM4 data sets.

-'_dream4_scoring.py_' python script computes AUROC and AUPR scores using the scoring function provided in the DREAMTools package.

 Note: All the source code is written in MATLAB (using MATLAB R2015a).
 A shell script is used to run the code.

-All the code is written by Vatsa, D.
+All the code is written by Deepika Vatsa